What do your computer, television, fridge freezer have in common?

 |Power station cooling towers|

-Power stations generate electricity by using a fuel to generate heat that heats water to produce steam.
+Power stations generate electricity by using a fuel to generate heat, which boils water and produces steam.
 The steam is then used to turn large turbines.
 The kinetic energy of the turbine is converted into electrical energy by a generator.
 This process is shown in the following diagram:

 Fossil fuels were formed from dead plants and animals kept under pressure for millions of years.
 Coal, oil and natural gas are all fossil fuels.